 Communication Training for Comprehensive Cancer Control Professionals 102: Making Communication Campaigns Evidence-Based

 This training is the second of a two-part series on cancer control communication and is designed for participants who desire more in-depth information.
 Interactive learning modules walk learners through important concepts of collecting and using evidence in communication campaigns, developing campaign messages and using appropriate tactics and channels to reach intended audiences, planning for campaign evaluation and launching a campaign.
-Use enrollment code COMM102 (case sensitive) to enroll in this course or download the informational flyer.
+Use enrollment code COMM102 (case sensitive) to enroll in this course or download the flyer.

 This innovative program teaches the nuts and bolts of navigation and survivorship program development and implementation.
 The training walks participants through brief interactive presentations, supplemental written content that summarizes the latest research and best practices, case studies and customizable activities to create a program plan.
 Use enrollment code ETrain (case sensitive) to enroll in this course or download the informational flyer.